allohamora/experiments/README.md

 # Experiments
-repository with my experience and code samples, sorted by topics.
+repository with my experiments and code samples, sorted by topics.